reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-The above example shows how to configure the Kafka producer to send records. `ProducerFactory` is responsible for creating Kafka Producer instances.
+The above example shows how to configure the Kafka producer to send messages. `ProducerFactory` is responsible for creating Kafka Producer instances.

-`KafkaTemplate` helps us to send records to their respective topic.
-We'll see more about `KafkaTemplate` in the [Sending Records](#sending-records) section.
+`KafkaTemplate` helps us to send messages to their respective topic.
+We'll see more about `KafkaTemplate` in the [Sending Messages](#sending-messages) section.

 In `producerConfigs()` we are configuring a couple of properties: